GaelVaroquaux/nilearn/doc/connectivity/resting_state_networks.rst

 ================================

-Recent work has shown that dictionary learning based techniques outperform ICA in term of stability and as the initial step of a prediction pipeline.
+Recent work has shown that dictionary learning based techniques outperform ICA in term of stability and constitutes a better first step in a statistical analysis pipeline.
-Dictionary learning in neuro-imaging seeks to extract a few representative temporal elements along with their sparse spatial loadings, which constitute good extracted maps: they are usually less noisy and better localized than ICA extracted maps.
+Dictionary learning in neuro-imaging seeks to extract a few representative temporal elements along with their sparse spatial loadings, which constitute good extracted maps.

 .. topic:: **References**